 Word 2010, Word 2011, Word 2013, and Word 2016 are on the supported products list for FY2017.
 FY2006 was the last year of University support for Word 2002, FY2008 was the last year of University support for Word v.X, FY2012 was the last year of University support for Word 2003 and Word 2004, FY2014 was the last year of University support for Word 2007, and FY2015 was the last year of University support for Word 2008.

 Word is commercial software that can be purchased from the Computer Connection at an educational discount.
 Word may be purchased as part of Microsoft's Office suite of products, which bundles Word, Excel, and PowerPoint, or it may be purchased separately.

 Microsoft software is also available to University of Pennsylvania departments through the Microsoft Select Program, a volume license agreement.
 A detailed description of the Microsoft Program including product information and a FAQ has been prepared by the Office of Software Licensing.
 All purchases of Microsoft Select software are made through the Computer Connection.

 Penn has worked with Microsoft to license Office 365 ProPlus (which includes Word) for use by its faculty, staff, and students at no charge.
 The Penn implementation of Office 365 ProPlus is known as PennO365.
 Visit the PennO365 page for more details.

 ISC's Technology Training Services website provides details on preferred Penn pricing and scheduling for classes on this and other common desktop products.

-Microsoft's Word for Windows web site.
+Microsoft's Word web page.

 Note: the file format that is the default in Word 2007 and Word 2010 for Windows and Word 2008 and Word 2011 for Mac OS and requires a converter to be opened in any other version of Word.